 Corn oil is relatively low in both saturated and monounsaturated fats.
 It is a popular ingredient in margarine and used in both frying and baking.
 As with canola oil, corn oil should only be used when frying at medium-high temperatures, up to about 450 degrees F.

-Sunflower Oil is low in saturated fat and high in Vitamin E. Many food manufacturers are recognizing the health benefits of sunflower oil and are using it as the preferred oil in such snack foods as potato chips.
+Sunflower oil is low in saturated fat and high in vitamin E. Many food manufacturers are recognizing the health benefits of sunflower oil and are using it as the preferred oil in such snack foods as potato chips.
 It can be used at home to fry, cook, and as the oil in salad dressings.

 There are different varieties of olive oil: extra virgin, virgin, extra light, and refined.
 Extra virgin olive oil is the most common of those used.
-There are many uses for all varieties, such as stir-frying, cooking, sauteing and as an ingredient in recipes.
+There are many uses for all varieties, such as stir-frying, cooking, sautéing and using as an ingredient in recipes.
 Olive oil is also frequently used in salad oils.
 It is the healthiest of all the oils as it is high in monounsaturated fat which has been shown to help reduce the risk of heart disease.
 Many people use it daily in their meals, drizzling it over a wide variety of foods.
 As a cooking oil, it tends to have a lower smoke point and should be used when frying at low or medium high temperatures.

 Peanut oil is a great oil to use when frying in very high temperatures.
 For that reason, it is a common oil during the Thanksgiving holiday as many people use it in their turkey fryers.
 But it's also great for frying anything, such as fried chicken or French fried potatoes.